HelixQc/REST_API_NodeJS/README.md

    - You may use, copy, modify, and distribute the software freely, but don’t forget to include the copyright notice.
    - Don’t hold **ME** responsible for anything that goes wrong.
 Use at your own risk!
 3. 🔐 **Usage**:
-   - Feel free to use the software for personal, educational, or even commercial purposes—just play nice and respect the terms.
+   - Feel free to use the software for personal, educational play nice and respect the terms.
 4. ⚠️ **Liability**:
    - **Gaby Langis** is not liable for any damages, issues, or bad vibes that arise from the use or misuse of this software.
 Use it wisely! 📄